 Remember to always get multiple bids on any work proposed for your house, to obtain references from each bidder, and to check out the references you receive.
 It is important to educate yourself about old houses and the kinds of issues you may encounter.
 In addition, the more technical knowledge you have about specific work that needs to be done, the easier it will be for you to ask the right questions and be confident that your contractor will do the job the right way and not leave you with a larger problem in the future.
 A good resource that lays out the kinds of issues you encounter in older homes and the correct methods for repair is Renovating Old Houses: Bringing New Life to Vintage Homes by George Nash.

-Another great resource, particularly for homeowners just beginning the renovation process, is the Historic Homeowner membership at Historic New England.
-Historic Homeowner members receive one online consultation to evaluate design or construction proposals annually as well as access to staff expertise for technical assistance related to the care and maintenance of historic houses.
+Another great resource, particularly for homeowners just beginning the renovation process, is Historic New England membership.
+Historic Homeowner members at the Sustainer level and above receive one online consultation to evaluate design or construction proposals annually as well as access to staff expertise for technical assistance related to the care and maintenance of historic houses.
 A further benefit at this membership level is contact information for vetted contractors and preservation professionals.
-Join online or call 617-994-6645.
+Join online or call 617-994-5910.

 What funding sources are available for historic homes?
 Unfortunately, there is very limited funding available for privately owned historic homes.
 Most historic preservation grant programs are restricted to local governments or non-profit organizations.
 Please visit the Regional Resources section for additional information and links to funding programs in New England.

 Where can I find information about historic wallpaper, architectural finishes, and historic objects?
 Historic New England maintains a collections and conservation facility in Haverhill, Massachusetts.
 Contact collection services staff for all questions regarding the conservation and care of historic wallpaper and wall coverings, textiles, furniture, and objects.
 Please call 617-994-4788 or email [email protected].